SurgiSync/SurgiSync/README.md

 ## Features

-* **Voice-activated patient management:** Admit, discharge, and transfer patients in real-time using natural speech.
+* **Voice-activated patient management:** Admit, discharge, and transfer patients in real-time using natural speech and get hospital beds status.
 * **Surgical transcription:** Record and timestamp surgery conversations for accurate documentation and future reference.
 * **Doctor AI assistant:** Query patient status, generate surgery reports, and review transcripts.
 * **Multilingual support:** Responses and outputs can be generated in multiple languages supported by Boson AI.